aslepaugo/salary-analyzer/README.md

 Install requirements (Python 3 should be installed):

-*Also, it's recommended to use virtual environment*
+*Also, it's recommended to use virtual environment.*

 ```bash
 python -m venv venv